-Over 70 percent of FHA loans closed in the month of May, a jump from about 67 percent in the month of April.
+Over 74.2 percent of FHA loans closed in the month of December, up from about 74 percent in the month of November.

 FHA loans are known as being one the easiest programs to qualify for.
 Applicants only need a credit score of 580, and downpayments can be as low as 3.5%.

 Also, FHA loans have some of the lowest mortgage rates available.
 Rates on FHA loans are consistently lower than similar conventional loans.
 This makes FHA one of the best loan programs available.